-Notes:

-HS or Less - high school education or less

-BA/BS - bachelor's degree
+Notes: HS or Less - high school education or less BA/BS - bachelor's degree

-This graph shows the average and median giving amounts to organizations for international aid in 2010 by education level of the head of household, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for international aid in 2012 by education level of the head of household, among U.S. donor households.

-- Donating households headed by an individual with a bachelor's degree gave similarly on average to organizations for international aid than those headed by an individual with some college education. - Donating households headed by an individual with a at least some graduate coursework give over twice as much on average as households headed by an individual with a high school education or less. - Among all U.S. donor households, the average total gift to organizations for international aid was \$197 (median=\$100).
+- Though households headed by individuals with higher education levels gave at higher rates to organizations for international aid, those that did give did not necessarily donate higher average or median gift amounts to these organizations. - Though they gave at the lowest rate, households headed by an individual with a high school degree or less which gave donated the highest average amount (\$415). - Donating households headed by an individual with a bachelor's degree gave more on average to organizations for international aid than those headed by an individual with some college education. - Among all U.S. donor households, the average total gift to organizations for international aid was \$309 (median=\$150).

-\Sample size is relatively small.
+^{}Sample size is relatively small.
 Results should be interpreted with caution.